 1. Create Your Buyer Persona

 Before you create any content or form your overall marketing strategy, you must have a good grasp of who your target audience is.
-What is the set of characteristics that make up your ideal buyer, also known as a Buyer Persona.
-Creating a buyer persona will make your marketing easier and stretch your budget farther because you are focusing on what your audience will respond to the best.
+What is the set of characteristics that make up your ideal buyer, also known as a Buyer Persona?
+Creating a buyer persona will make your marketing easier and stretch your budget further because you are focusing on what your audience will respond to the best.

 According to HubSpot, to get started creating your buyer persona, you’ll collect data that is both qualitative and quantitative to paint a picture of who your ideal customer is, what they value, and how your solution fits into their daily lives.
 To find your target audience, you’ll want to consider their demographics, such as:

 You’ll also want to consider other details that can help inform your marketing decisions:

 As you can see, the more detailed you can get about your target audience, the better.
 In order to find this information, pay attention to the customers you already have.
 Incentivize the completion of polls in order to find out who they are and what they really care about.
 Need help getting started?
 Check out our Buyer Persona Survey Template, here.

 You need to be consistently producing high-value content for your website.
 Not only does this content draw in interested customers, but with consistency, your position on search engine results pages (SERPs) will naturally rise.